Veto vs Multifactor

 Feature comparison

-Many of these aren't "one has it, the other doesn't" -- they're in different categories entirely.
+Many of these are not feature gaps.
+They are different categories entirely.
 Included for completeness.

 | Capability | Veto | Multifactor |